 Our Inpatient Unit

 There are a number of reasons why admission to the unit may be required, including rehabilitation, control of symptoms such as pain and nausea, and care at the very end of life.

 Our facilities and services

 We have a bright and welcoming day area and tea bar for patients and their families to enjoy, plus a children’s corner.

 We offer a very flexible daily ward routine depending on your personal needs.
-We serve a full range of meals and cater for all dietary requirements, and at mealtimes you may be assisted by one of our volunteers if you need help to eat.
+We serve a full range of meals and cater for all dietary requirements, and at meal times you may be assisted by one of our volunteers if you need help to eat.

-You will have a named consultant for the duration of your stay, and there is a formal consultant ward visit once a week.
+You will have a named consultant for the duration of your stay and there is a formal consultant ward visit once a week.
 With your consent, it’s possible for your relatives to arrange an appointment to meet with your doctors.

 We aim to ensure the presence of a ward sister seven days a week.
 Other staff who work on the unit include members of the medical and nursing team, physiotherapists, occupational therapists, ward receptionists and ward clerks, housekeepers, social workers, chaplains, complementary therapists and volunteers.

-Your family and friends are welcome to visit every day between the hours of 2 and 8pm.
+Your family and friends are welcome to visit every day between the hours of 2pm and 8pm.
 However, your nearest relatives are very welcome to visit outside of these hours so please do not hesitate to discuss this with a member of the team on the ward.

 Getting in touch

-Your family can call to speak to you on our cordless telephone on: 023 8047 1919.
+Your family can call to speak to us on 023 8047 1919.

-If there is a general enquiry, please contact the inpatient unit on: 023 8047 5528 or 023 8047 5268.
+If there is a general enquiry, please contact the inpatient unit on 023 8047 5528 or 023 8047 5268.

 The unit has free Wi-Fi access.